Chances for Children Grants

 We fund holistic packages of support for children and young people that can include, but are not limited to:

-- Items and activities to support learning and development such as laptops, books, wi-fi, educational toys, tuition, etc.
+- Items and activities to support learning and development such as laptops, books, 12 months of broadband, educational toys, tuition, etc.

 - Clothing and school uniforms